 Mickey is a frequent lecturer, and has published numerous articles on trial practice and business litigation issues such as the effective use of experts, presenting persuasive opening and closing arguments and the ACC Value Challenge.
 He is currently president of the Atlanta chapter of the International Network of Boutique Law Firms.

 Co-counsel for the plaintiffs, Six Flags Over Georgia, in a breach of fiduciary duty case against Time Warner Entertainment which resulted in a $454 million jury verdict, the largest verdict ever awarded in Georgia (a verdict which was affirmed on appeal and paid in full).

 Lead counsel representing David McDavid in obtaining a $281 million jury verdict against Turner Broadcasting System (TBS) for breaching an agreement to sell McDavid the Atlanta Hawks, the Atlanta Thrashers and the operating rights to Philips Arena.
 The jury verdict is the largest compensatory damage award in Georgia history.

 Lead counsel for the plaintiff class in Abdallah v.
 Coca-Cola Co., the largest private class action racial discrimination settlement in history, which settled for $192.5 million.

 Achieved a settlement in a contract dispute case between a leading transportation company and a major supplier, resulting in $200+ million recovery for our client.

-Lead counsel for a group of individuals in regard to professional liability claims, recovering more than $60 million through a combination of settlements and awards.
+Represented several groups of individuals asserting related professional liability claims, recovering more than $200 million through a combination of settlements and awards.

 Successfully defended Farley Industries in a dissenters’ rights case before the Georgia Supreme Court, a decision of first impression which has become the seminal case on dissenters’ rights in Georgia.